 TSX May Open Higher As Oil Prices Provide Support

-Stock futures for the September quarter on the S&P TSX index edged up 0.01% recently.
+Stock futures for the December quarter on the S&P TSX index were up 0.1% recently.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.